 The first phase of the synthesis resulted in a special issue of Progress in Oceanography, volume 136, published in August 2015.

-The second phase of SOAR is developing a series of new synthesis papers to be published in a special issue of Deep-Sea Research Part II – Topical Studies in Oceanography.
+The second phase of SOAR developed a series of new synthesis papers, published in June of 2018 in a special issue of Deep-Sea Research Part II as volume 152.

 We invite you download two overview publications that provide further context and update for the SOAR project: